RiccardoZuliani98/jaxsparrow/README.md

 **Jax - Sensitivity for PARametric Optimization (Wow!)**

 I wanted a differentiable QP solver that is fast and works in Jax.
-I did not find one (yes QPax works fine, but there are many other solvers running in numpy that I sometimes wants to use bacause more options > fewer options).
-So I made this library.
+The issue is that most solvers don't run natively in Jax, so I made this library.
 It's similar to [dQP](https://github.com/cwmagoon/dQP) but it's written in Jax instead of pytorch.

 This library provides two functions that allow the definition of differentiable QP solvers, one is dense and one is sparse.
 The QP problem is solved using the wrapper offered by [qpsolvers](https://github.com/qpsolvers/qpsolvers), but more backends will be available soon.